rappie/portfolio/README.md

 <img src="assets/profile.png" alt="Profile Picture">

 ## About Rappie
-Rappie is the founder of [Perimeter](https://cantina.xyz/guilds/perimeter), an Associate Security Researcher at [Spearbit](https://spearbit.com/), and active in Bug Bounty on [Immunefi](https://immunefi.com/).
+Rappie is the Founder, CTO, and Lead Fuzzing Specialist at [Perimeter](https://cantina.xyz/guilds/perimeter), an Associate Security Researcher at [Spearbit](https://spearbit.com/), and active in Bug Bounty on [Immunefi](https://immunefi.com/).

 As a security researcher, he specializes in fuzzing EVM-based smart contracts.